Pelé: Death and funeral

 In 2021, Pelé was diagnosed with colon cancer.
 He underwent surgery the same month, and afterwards was treated with several rounds of chemotherapy.
 In early 2022, metastasis were detected in the intestine, lung and liver.
-On November 29, he was admitted to the Albert Einstein Israelite Hospital in São Paulo due to a respiratory infection after he contracted COVID-19 and for reassessment of the treatment of his colon cancer.
-On December 3, 2022, it was reported that Pelé had become unresponsive to chemotherapy and that it was replaced with palliative care.
+On 29 November, he was admitted to the Albert Einstein Israelite Hospital in São Paulo due to a respiratory infection after he contracted COVID-19 and for reassessment of the treatment of his colon cancer.
+On 3 December 2022, it was reported that Pelé had become unresponsive to chemotherapy and that it was replaced with palliative care.

 On 21 December 2022, the Albert Einstein Israelite Hospital, where Pelé was being treated, stated that his tumour had advanced and he required "greater care related to renal and cardiac dysfunctions".
 Therefore, he was not allowed to spend Christmas at home, as his family had wanted.
 Pelé died on 29 December 2022, at 3:27 pm, at the age of 82, due to multiple organ failure, a complication of colon cancer.
 Pelé's death certificate stated that he had died of kidney failure, heart failure, bronchopneumonia and colon adenocarcinoma.
-He was survived by his 100-year-old mother, Celeste, who, given her advanced age, was not aware of her son's death.
+His 100-year-old mother, Dona Celeste, survived him, though she had been in a vegetative state since 2019, and was thus unaware of his death; she would later die in June 2024.
+Pelé's sister Maria Lucia do Nascimento described their mother as "in her own little world".

-Tributes were paid by current players, including Neymar, Cristiano Ronaldo, Kylian Mbappé and Lionel Messi, other major sporting figures, celebrities, and world leaders.
+Tributes were paid by current players, including Neymar, Cristiano Ronaldo, Kylian Mbappé and Lionel Messi, along with other major sporting figures, celebrities, and world leaders.
 The outgoing Brazilian president, Jair Bolsonaro, declared a three-day period of national mourning.
 The national flags of the 211 member associations of FIFA were flown at half-mast at FIFA headquarters in Zürich.
 Landmarks and stadiums lit up in honour of Pelé included the Christ the Redeemer statue and Maracanã Stadium in Rio de Janeiro, the headquarters of CONMEBOL in Paraguay and Wembley Stadium in London.
 There was applause and a minute's silence at matches in honour of Pelé.